-The appearance of each element in a circular gauge chart, such as axes, ranges, axes intervals, pointer positions, label positions, and tick positions, can be customized easily.
+The appearance of each element in a Circular Gauge, such as axes, ranges, axes intervals, pointer positions, label positions, and tick positions, can be customized easily.

-Add a title to visualize additional information on a circular gauge chart.
+Add a title to visualize additional information on a Circular Gauge.
 You can also customize the font of the title in the gauge.

-All the features in circular gauge chart will work on touch devices with zero configuration.
+All the features in Circular Gauge will work on touch devices with zero configuration.
 Use the touch features such as tooltip and pointer drag without any customization.